Graphic Design BA(Hons)

 Design is!

-On this module, you’ll realise your own perspective of what Design Is…! – bringing together insights and ideas developed from across the course.
+On this module, you’ll realise your own perspective of what Design is…! – bringing together insights and ideas developed from across the Graphic Design degree.
 This is demonstrated through a rich body of work closely linked to your interests and ambitions.
 Projects can be developed from previous thinking or through new emerging areas of focus – all of which underpin and support your future aspirations.

 Design with